-You can wirelessly charge Qi-compliant accessories or phones, like Pixel Buds or the Pixel 4, through Battery Share on your Pixel 5 phone.
-Set your accessory or other phone on the back of your Pixel 5.
+You can use Battery Share to wirelessly charge Qi-certified phones or accessories, like Pixel Buds, on your Pixel 6 Pro, 6, or 5.
+Set your accessory or other phone on the back of your phone to charge.

-Important: To charge a device through Battery Share, the device must work with Qi-compliant wireless charging and sit on the right spot on your Pixel 5.
+Important: To charge a device through Battery Share, the device must work with Qi-compliant wireless charging and sit on the right spot on your Pixel 6 Pro, 6 or 5.
 As you line up the device on your phone's back, watch the placement diagram on your phone's screen.

 - When your Pixel phone is plugged in and charging, Battery Share turns on automatically for a short period.

 - If your phone doesn’t sense another device using its power during that time, Battery Share turns off.

 - When your phone isn’t plugged in, you can manually turn on Battery Share.

 Your phone shows that it’s sharing its battery and its current battery level.

 You can set your phone’s battery level for when Battery Share turns off, from 10% to 50%.
 When your phone's battery is below that level, you can't Battery Share.

 To turn on Battery Share: